From $95K to $152K in 14 Weeks: The Productization Model That Doubled Margin Without Hiring

 Week 1-3: Pattern Analysis Reveals 80% Reusability

-She pulled 50 past projects from the previous 18 months.
-Every deliverable, every framework, every custom solution.
-Then she analyzed for commonality.
+Solange started with data, not assumptions.
+She pulled 50 past projects from the previous 18 months—every deliverable, every framework, every custom solution—and then looked for what they had in common.

 Analysis Process